joheli/rosinenpicker/README.md

   - `c(x)` (**c**rop length to x) will crop the length of the returned string to x (default: off)
   - `?` (optional term) will mark the term as not optional (default: off, i.e. without the question mark the term is assumed to be required); optional key `move_to_directory` (see [sample configuration file](configs/config.yml)) will ignore these terms.

-So e.g. a term "start@@@finish===mc(100)l?" will search for text between pattern "start" and "finish" over multiple lines, replace line breaks with space, crop the returned text to 100 characters, and mark the term as optional (e.g. not required).
+So e.g. the term `start@@@finish===mc(100)l?` will search for text between pattern "start" and "finish" over multiple lines, replace line breaks with space, crop the returned text to 100 characters, and mark the term as optional (i.e. not required).

 ## Using `rosinenpicker`